IRadimed Co. (NASDAQ:IRMD) CEO Roger E. Susi Sells 10,000 Shares

 IRadimed Co.
-(NASDAQ:IRMD – Get Rating) CEO Roger E. Susi sold 10,000 shares of the firm’s stock in a transaction dated Monday, April 10th.
-The stock was sold at an average price of $40.26, for a total transaction of $402,600.00.
-Following the completion of the transaction, the chief executive officer now directly owns 532,950 shares in the company, valued at approximately $21,456,567.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+(NASDAQ:IRMD – Get Rating) CEO Roger E. Susi sold 10,000 shares of the stock in a transaction dated Monday, April 17th.
+The shares were sold at an average price of $39.69, for a total value of $396,900.00.
+Following the completion of the sale, the chief executive officer now owns 522,950 shares of the company’s stock, valued at approximately $20,755,885.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.

-IRadimed (NASDAQ:IRMD – Get Rating) last announced its quarterly earnings results on Thursday, February 2nd.
-The medical equipment provider reported $0.29 EPS for the quarter, meeting the consensus estimate of $0.29.
-IRadimed had a net margin of 23.99% and a return on equity of 18.81%.
-The company had revenue of $14.86 million for the quarter, compared to analyst estimates of $14.93 million.
-Analysts predict that IRadimed Co. will post 1.17 EPS for the current year.
+IRadimed (NASDAQ:IRMD – Get Rating) last released its earnings results on Thursday, February 2nd.
+The medical equipment provider reported $0.29 EPS for the quarter, hitting analysts’ consensus estimates of $0.29.
+IRadimed had a return on equity of 18.81% and a net margin of 23.99%.
+The company had revenue of $14.86 million for the quarter, compared to the consensus estimate of $14.93 million.
+As a group, sell-side analysts expect that IRadimed Co. will post 1.17 EPS for the current fiscal year.

 IRadimed Increases Dividend

-IRMD has been the topic of a number of recent research reports.
-MKM Partners raised their target price on shares of IRadimed from $46.00 to $48.00 in a report on Monday, February 6th.
-StockNews.com upgraded shares of IRadimed from a “buy” rating to a “strong-buy” rating in a research note on Wednesday, April 5th.
+IRMD has been the subject of a number of analyst reports.
+MKM Partners increased their price target on IRadimed from $46.00 to $48.00 in a report on Monday, February 6th.
+Lake Street Capital initiated coverage on IRadimed in a report on Wednesday, April 12th.
+They issued a “buy” rating and a $50.00 price target for the company.
+Finally, StockNews.com raised IRadimed from a “buy” rating to a “strong-buy” rating in a report on Wednesday, April 5th.

 IRadimed Corp. engages in the development, manufacture, marketing, and distribution of Magnetic Resonance Imaging (MRI) compatible medical devices.
 It also provides non-magnetic Intravenous (IV) infusion pump system that is specifically designed for use during MRI procedures.
 The company was founded by Roger Susi in July 1992 and is headquartered in Winter Springs, FL.